 Who are you volunteering for exactly?

 This is an extremely important question to ask, as you need to make sure that you are volunteering for the right company or cause.
 You need to consider whether it is a government agency or a non government organisation (often called an NGO), a totally for profit voluntourism company or a small, local organisation.
 Are they a religious or secular group or are they affiliated with a particular charity?
+Do they employ local skilled and unskilled workers?
+How exactly do they screen you as a volunteer?
 There are so many different organisations to choose from and choosing the right one can seriously affect how you engage with them.
 You also need to ask about the company or organisations values or objectives, because if they clash with your own then you aren’t going to get much – or give much – to the experience at all.

 This is another extremely important question to ask.
 Many volunteer agencies and voluntourism companies charge money to volunteer with them, and it can be very difficult at first to distinguish the god from the bad.
 Some are purely for profit companies who give nothing back to the community or project, and actually create problems by manufacturing and imposing voluntourism experiences on a community that doesn’t need or want them.
-Others give every penny of profit back to the cause or the community project.
+Others give every penny of profit back to the cause or the community project and only use the funds through voluntourism to pay the opertional costs of the project or employ local labour.
 Some however are in the middle of these two extremes, and may use a portion of the fee you give them to pay for your upkeep and their support of you while you are there, and then give whatever is left back to the community or project.
 If the agency or organisation does offer support for the money you pay them, ask upfront exactly what you can expect for that money.
 Does it include food and accommodation?
 Orientation to the project and ongoing support when you are there?
 Insurance?
 Academic programmes and credit or verified skills you can utilise on a CV?
 Excursions or a stipend when you are there?
 There are so many agencies to choose from, and some may offer all of these things whilst other may offer none, but you need to make sure exactly what the case is before you hand over your money and head out there.
 This leads very neatly to the next question you should ask yourself.

-Paying to volunteer is an issue that a lot of people get confused about and ask if they should be paying to volunteer.
+Paying to volunteer is an issue that a lot of people get confused about and ask if they should be paying to volunteer at all.
+I mean you are already giving them your time right?
 Well the answer is yes and no.

 The no answer is a lot easier to understand.
 There are many voluntourism companies out there that are there simply to make a profit and exploit both the cause or communities they say they serve and also the good intentions – however misguided – of the hordes of voluntourists who flock to them.
+This is not volunteering in any sense of the word, this is paying for an experience greenwashed as volunteering and offer no benefit to any cause or local community.
 These voluntourism companies infest the gap year industry and you have to do your research into the company you are thinking of volunteering with.
 If their primary focus is profit, don’t pay and stay away.

 How much time you have to give to volunteering can and should affect the organisation or project you work with.
-Some volunteer companies or agencies have short term opportunities of a week or so, whilst others demand a minimum commitment of at least a month, especially in the case of professional volunteers such as nurses or vets who may often get benefits such as free accommodation in return for their investment of time and skill.
+Some volunteer companies or agencies have short term opportunities of a week or so, usually very basic unskilled roles that need labour but are suitable for a high turnover of people, whilst others demand a minimum commitment of at the very least a month, more often than not three or more, especially in the case of professional volunteers such as nurses or vets who may often get benefits such as free accommodation in return for their investment of time and skill.
 Basically speaking the shorter the placement the less good you will do, the less use you will be to the project and the less you will get out of it.
 Longer term volunteers will often be accepted into the local community more, they will often live side by side with them, learning customs, language and culture.
 They will be given more responsibility and get to participate in a range of project jobs, utilise their own unique skill sets and generally be of more use, as well as learning a lot more and gaining new skills in return.

 Thinking about these things before you decid to volunteer will not only help you decide if volunteering is right for you or not, but will also help make sure that your time and efforts go to a worthy cause and actually do some good.